Children of the Corn (1984 film): Plot

 The film is set in the fictional town of Gatlin, Nebraska, an agricultural community surrounded by huge cornfields.
 When the corn crop fails one year, the townsfolk turn to prayer to ensure a successful harvest.
 However, nine-year-old Isaac Croner takes all of the Gatlin children into the cornfields and indoctrinates them into a religious cult based around a bloodthirsty deity called "He Who Walks Behind the Rows".
-Isaac and his subordinate Malachai lead the children in a revolution, murdering all of the adults in town as human sacrifices.
-Children Job and his sister Sarah are uninvolved in the sacrifices, having not attended the meetings with the other children.
+Isaac and his subordinate, Malachai, lead the children in a revolution, murdering all of the adults in town as human sacrifices.
+Siblings Job and Sarah are uninvolved in the sacrifices, having not attended the meetings with the other children.

 Three years later, Vicky and her husband, Burt, travel through rural Nebraska on their way to Seattle, where Burt will start work as a physician.
 A young boy named Joseph tries to flee Gatlin but is attacked in the corn; he stumbles out into the road and Burt accidentally runs over him.
 However, Burt discovers that his throat was cut beforehand.
 Searching for help, the couple finds Diehl, an elderly mechanic and the last adult in Gatlin.
 He refuses them service, as he has agreed to supply the children with fuel in exchange for his life.
 Malachai breaks the pact and murders him after Diehl tries to steer the couple away from Gatlin.